 The 30th Anniversary of the Pentagon Papers Conference Hosted by the Vietnam Veterans of America at the National Press Club.
 This event brought together a wide variety of veterans, scholars, reporters, and legal specialists.
 Inside the Pentagon Papers is the book version of the proceedings.
 A portion of a C-SPAN video is also available here.

 Collected Materials regarding Senator Gravel’s edition of the Papers.
 Because the version of the Pentagon Papers entered into the congressional record by Alaska Senator Mike Gravel were not copyrighted, they are available on the web in both text and PDF format, making available the contents of the papers in their original format.
 Many find newspaper accounts more helpful in placing the events in context, but the source material is available as redacted by Sen. Gravel.
 A book version was published by Beacon Press in Boston under enormous pressure.
 Beacon Press is the independent publishing company of the Unitarian Universalist Association.
 The story of that publication was the subject of a Masters Thesis by Beacon Press staff member Alison Trzop.
 During the legal battle about that publication, the FBI illegally seized the financial records of the church, and because Senator Gravel invoked his ‘Speech and Debate Clause’ protection, the case eventually made it to the Supreme Court.
 The 35th anniversary of the Gravel Edition’s Beacon publication was the subject of a UUA National Meeting.
-Video from the event is available in excerpt versions of various lengths, a full version, and as a report by event narrator and Democracy Now host Amy Goodman.
+Video from the event is available in full version, and as a report by event narrator and Democracy Now host Amy Goodman.

 Ellsberg.Net is the homepage for Daniel Ellsberg, which collects his writings, speeches, book reviews, and presentations.
 Some recent materials collected here include: Commentary on the ACLU v.
 NSA case, in which the ACLU tries to prevent government eavesdropping on Americans without warrants; “Where Are Iraq’s Pentagon Papers?” a Boston Globe op-ed that asks why those with information that could have, or could still, reduce casualties in the Iraq War don’t come forward with the information; audio of an interview with NPR’s Tavis Smiley; a review of Ellsberg’s memoirs in the London Review of Books; an interview encouraging leaks in the Guardian.